Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Since then, with the ongoing significant strategic rift between Europe and the United States and the continuous rapprochement between Trump and Moscow, European countries have widely come to believe that excessive reliance on American space technology, resources, and intelligence constitutes a strategic vulnerability.

-As stated by the head of Germany's Hensoldt, Mr. Schöff, whether Europe can build an "integrated space defense system" will directly determine "whether Europe can achieve victory in the struggle to safeguard its sovereignty."
+As stated by Mr. Shev, the head of Helsin Company in Germany, whether Europe can build an integrated space defense system will directly determine whether Europe can achieve victory in the struggle to maintain its sovereignty.

-Thus, for Europe, the layout and construction of a de-Americanized and independent space-based resource system has become an urgent strategic "hard requirement."
+Thus, for Europe, the layout and construction of de-Americanized and independent space-based ISR resources and systems have become an urgent and indispensable strategic necessity.

-Europeans are not the fools that Trump supporters generally and confidently believe them to be, who "bite the hand that feeds them."
+Europeans are not the foolish individuals who, as commonly and confidently believed by Trump supporters, bite the hand that feeds them—that is, the United States.
 Since they are aware of this, they have long been meticulously and extensively planning their strategies.

 Among them, three major European companies—Airbus, Thales, and Leonardo—are integrating their respective space projects, space systems business, and space digitalization resources into a joint aerospace enterprise of super scale, employing tens of thousands of employees.